-Though the typical picture of historical Africa is a bunch of scantily clad Bushmen running around with bows and spears, the central African plans and jungles were home to some startlingly sophisticated civilizations.
-The Ife civilization of Nigeria brought with it Yoruba legend which later influenced animistic traditions like Candonble, Ifa and Santeria.
-It also developed bronze working, which was taught to the Benin Great Zababwe, a city that flarished from prelistoric times to the 1400s boasted thirty foot high walks, traded gold and copper with the rest of the world and became the commer cial center of a powerful state.
+Though the typical picture of historical Africa is a bunch of scantily clad Bushmen running around with bows and spears, the central African plains and jungles were home to some startlingly sophisticated civilizations.
+The Ife civilization of Nigeria brought with it Yoruba legend, which later influenced animistic traditions like Candomble, Ifa and Santeria.
+It also developed bronze working, which was taught to the Benin.
+Great Zimbabwe, a city that flourished from prehistoric times to the 1400s, boasted thirty foot high walls, traded gold and copper with the rest of the world and became the commercial center of a powerful state.
 Saying these were "primitive savages" is pretty much dead wrong.

-Really, ance autoide of the nomadic civilizations.
-African culture opens up in startling directions.
-There are the Ashanti known for their weaving the Dagan who practice terraced farming in Mali and hosted oracles and community healers and the Masai who are known for elaborate jewelry of copper and iron as well as their skill at hunting.
+Really, once outside of the nomadic civilizations, African culture opens up in startling directions.
+There are the Ashanti, known for their weaving: the Dogon, who practice terraced farming in Mali and hosted oracles and community healers' and the Masai, who are known for elaborate jewelry of copper and iron as well as their skill at hunting.
 It's hard to make generalizations about such varied cultures.

-Of cause, the establishment of cities and trade opened the door to formal magic.
-While namadic societies called depend upon the occasional superstition settlements allowed for specialists - witch doctors.
-As a result, not only did the great cities of central Africa develop branze and iron tools, trade with Europe and Asia Nong before colonial times and organized warfare, they opened the doors to ritual magic, enchantment and their own forms of sprit talk.
+Of course, the establishment of cities and trade opened the door to formal magic.
+While nomadic societies could depend upon the occasional superstition, settlements allowed for specialists - witch doctors.
+As a result, not only did the great cities of central Africa develop bronze and iron tools, trade with Europe and Asia long before colonial times and organized warfare, they opened the doors to ritual magic, enchantment and their own forms of spirit talk.

-Spirits played a major role in old Africa' Vilages often used fierce masks or carved beads to ward off evil spirits, while witch doctors offered ceremonial sacrifices to the more benevolent entities.
-The roots of such spirit dealings probably come from ancient Bushman traditions, but settled witch doctors had other concerns.
-Spirits were consulted to foresee evil restore health and serve as patrons for natural places of prosperity /such as rivers!
+Spirits played a major role in old Africa: Villages often used fierce masks or carved heads to ward off evil spirits, while witch doctors offered ceremonial sacrifices to the more benevolent entities.
+The roots of such spirit dealings probably came from ancient Bushman traditions, but settled witch doctors had other concerns.
+Spirits were consulted to foresee evil, restore health and serve as patrons for natural places of prosperity (such as rivers).
 Even today, it's common to see a painted figure or a carefully constructed shrine intended to scare away malevolent spirits or appease beneficent ones.
-Tarists and "scientific education" cheapen the magic of such places but it's still there if you know where to look
+Taurists and "scientific education" cheapen the magic of such places, but it's still there if you know where to look.

-In the cities that flavished in central Africa common people took up iconic practices.
-Soldiers carried charms travelers were andets blessed by priests and the Yoruba commoned with their ancestors through masks and figurines.
-In many cultures, men and women went through coming of age ceremonies by joining secret societies - not while political parties maded with a good dash of mysticism like the Traditions.
+In the cities that flaurished in central Africa, common people took up iconic practices.
+Soldiers carried charms, travelers wore anulets blessed by priests and the Yoruba communed with their ancestors through masks and figurines.
+In many cultures, men and women went through coming of age ceremonies by joining secret societies - not unlike political parties mixed with a good dash of mysticism, like the Traditions.
 Figurines served both as icons of worship and as tools for divination.

-Spiritual ties also factored strangly in healing.
-Practitioners of traditional medicine often accredited malaise to evil spirits, which had to be faught to restore health.
-To ward off the spirits, medicine men used animal sacrifices and trances, and also called upon the favor of good spirits with songs, dances and rhythmic music, often gauging the emotional state of the victim to determine the appropriate treatment.
-In some cases the community became involved as well 4 shaman might bring forth associates of the victim to find people who harbored grudges or evil thoughts that cast forth shadows of sickness, or he might ask the community to sing together in order to call the good spirits to speed the victimis recovery.
+Spiritual ties also factored strongly in healing.
+Practitioners of traditional medicine often accredited malaise to evil spirits, which had to be fought to restore health.
+To ward off the spirits, medicine menused animal sacrifices and trances, and also called upon the favor of good spirits with songs, dances and rhythmic music, often gauging the emotional state of the victim to determine the appropriate treatment.
+In some cases the community became involved as well: A shaman might bring forth associates of the victim to find people who harbored grudges or evil thoughts that cast forth shadows of sickness, or he might ask the community to sing together in order to call the good spirits to speed the victim's recovery.